SurrealNumber/CoreTitleInheritance/readme.txt

 Debug
-Code cleanup (some triggers/effects might be left over from last architecture) Documentation for users (mod page/post etc)
-Change display on character window. xUpdate function calls from entrypoints.
+Code cleanup (some triggers/effects might be left over from last architecture) Documentation for users (mod page/post etc) xChange display on character window. xUpdate function calls from entrypoints.
 Localization work (game concepts and others) xGame rule name changes (did not do localization)